jdbostonbu-ops/Narley/docs/project-context/TESTING.md

 condition surfaces a persistent Provider alert card with the formatted date.

+ALERT-P-010 — Provider weather alert persistence wiring (24-hour, merge across refreshes)

+Behavior
+Provider weather alerts (HEAVY_RAIN, HEAVY_SNOW, THUNDERSTORM, HIGH_WIND) are generated from the Open-Meteo forecast for the user's GPS-based location, subject to the Provider Weather Alerts on/off setting (matching ALERT-P-001).
+Persistence and expiry are handled by the existing shared helpers mergeAlerts and isAlertExpired, which provider reuses; this spec does not reimplement them.
+What this spec covers is the provider store wiring in WeatherAlertsStore that applies those helpers on every refresh.
+On each forecast refresh, the store merges newly generated alerts with previously displayed, still-unexpired alerts (via mergeAlerts) rather than replacing the list, and drops only alerts that are expired (past 24 hours after their expectedAt date, via isAlertExpired).
+A refresh whose forecast no longer shows a condition does not remove an unexpired card for that condition.
+A failed or unavailable forecast fetch does not clear existing unexpired cards.
+Turning the Weather Alerts setting off, or losing location, clears the cards.
+This operates on the raw WeatherAlert values (which carry type and expectedAt), independent of the NWS alert source.

+Expected result
+For the user's GPS location, across a successful refresh that still shows the condition, a successful refresh that no longer shows the condition, and a failed fetch, unexpired weather alert cards remain present.
+New alerts are merged in with still-unexpired existing ones, never replacing them.
+A card is removed only once it is expired (past 24 hours after its expectedAt).
+Alerts-off and lost-location clear the cards.

+RED Test
+There is no test proving the provider store applies mergeAlerts/isAlertExpired across refreshes; or the store replaces the alert list instead of merging; or a refresh that no longer shows a condition removes an unexpired card; or a failed fetch clears an existing unexpired card; or an expired card is not removed; or the merge step is unreachable to tests (non-exported with no tested seam).

+GREEN Test
+A test drives the provider store (or an exported wiring seam) through a successful refresh, a refresh that drops the condition, and a failed fetch, and asserts that unexpired cards persist and are merged with new alerts, that expired cards are removed, and that alerts-off/lost-location clears them — using the shared mergeAlerts and isAlertExpired.

 REPORT-001 — Structured reasons
 Readers may select only approved report reasons.
 They may not enter free text.
 The approved reasons are: